YanickT/Soundmachine/README.md

 # Soundmachine

- **The commercial use of this project and all its components, including sounds and images, is forbidden.**
+ **The commercial use of this project or any of its components, including sounds and images, is forbidden.**

  Simple Discord-bot and Flask-webserver for RPG sounds via Discord.